Skip to main content

 Results view - Report view

-We encourage you to try out all of our different features within the results view.
+We encourage you to try out all our different features within the results view.
 The bar graphs on the left show all the calculated acoustic parameters that Treble offers.

 The plots on the right show the simulated impulse response, energy decay curve and frequency response.
 You can see the calculation results averaged over multiple receivers or for summed sources.
-To average across receiver select the receiver tab at the bottom, turn the multiselect toggle on and check the ’select all checkbox’.
+To average across receivers, select the receiver tab at the bottom, turn the multiselect toggle on and check the ’select all checkbox’.
 For this simulation we only have a single source so source summing is not enabled.

 Results view - Averaged results